cornerstonejs/dicomParser/README.md

 covering ~ 80% of the code paths passing before I even tried to load my first DICOM byte array.
 Before I wrote this library, I did a quick prototype without unit tests that actually took me much less time (writing tests takes time....).
-So in the end I don't think it saved me much time getting to a first release, but I am certain it will pay for itself in the long run (especially if this library receives wide adoption).
+So in the end I don't think it saved me much time getting to a first release, but I am hoping it will pay for itself in the long run (especially if this library receives wide adoption).
 I also know that some people out there won't even look at it unless it has good test coverage.

 _Code is easy to understand_